aymanshoity/Wheel-Point-Backend/README.md

 5. password and vehicle availibilty has been restricted so far.

+6.Code structures have been followed modular patter

 Node.js | TypeScript |Express.js| JWT Token| PostgreSQL | bcryptjs

 ##Setup & Usage Instructions.

+1.Signup for 2 users as role customer and admin..

+2.login and get the token..based on that token user access is restricted..